Safe interaction with several levels of automation in vehicles

 This project addresses the changing role of the driver when more and more support systems, at different levels of automation, are introduced in vehicles in an evolutionary manner.
 The aim in this project is to investigate different means improve how drivers interact with the increasingly automated vehicle.

-The aim in this project is to investigate different means to harmonize, simplify, manage and improve the interaction design of technical systems that operate at different levels of automation, often in the same vehicle, in different situations.
+The aim of this project is to investigate different means to harmonize, simplify, manage and improve the interaction design of technical systems that operate at different levels of automation, often in the same vehicle, in different situations.
 In particular, mode understanding and mode confusion will be addressed.
 The goal is twofold: to develop and evaluate different concepts which support the interaction between driver and vehicle in a multimodal way and to develop design requirements based on theoretical and empirical data achieved in the project.

 In addition to the already available support systems in cars and trucks, new systems, or software modifications of existing systems, are frequently being introduced.
 The HARMONISE project addresses the challenges that emerge due to the incremental increase of automated driver support systems that gradually change the role of the driver over time.
 The challenges of mode understanding and mode confusion will be a particular focus during the project.